driverpt/driverpt.github.io/_posts/2020-06-02-tips-for-mvp.md

 author:     "Luís Duarte"
 ---

+# Preamble
+This article assumes that you're a Technical person like me.
+And shows you my view from a Tech Lead perspective of a Software Product/MVP.

+# Main Article

-In the past 4 years, i’ve been working on several different Startups on every product stage and i managed to form an opinion on how to quickly build an MVP.
+In the past 4 years, i’ve been working on several different Startups on every product stage and i managed to form an opinion on how to quickly build an MVP (Minimum Viable Product).

 Before building a Product MVP there’s one thing to have in consideration: